parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.txt

 Issues:
 Q. Stuck at downloading resouces for more than 1 minute
-A. Close the Powershell window, delete the "ParsecTemp" folder on the Desktop, then right click Loader.ps1 from the extracted Zip and select "Run with Powershell" You may see errors, but it will still work.
+A. Close the Powershell Window, remove both Parsec-Cloud-Preparation-Tool.zip and folder from downloads, re-run script by copying code.

 Q. Google P100 is stuck at 1366x768
 A. You should delete your machine and use the Virtual Workstation variety of the P100 Instance